Merzasphor/MWSE/docs/source/types/tes3mobileCreature.md

 ### `facing`

 *Read-only*.
 The facing of the actor, in radians.
+It corresponds to the `mobile.reference.orientation.z`.
+Facing of 0 corresponds to the in game North, facing of PI corresponds to the game South.
+It's in clockwise direction.

 **Returns**: